 PhotosThe 1906 San Francisco Quake, in color This blog post from the Smithsonian's National Museum of American History features two color images taken 6 months after the the San Francisco Earthquake and Fire by Frederick Ives, one of the early pioneers of color photography.

-360° panorama of the ruined city, The Bancroft Library (more info) A 360&deg; panoramic image of San Francisco after the 1906 earthquake, as seen from the roof of the Fairmont Hotel.
+360° panorama of the ruined city, The Bancroft Library ( This site may be offline. ) A 360&deg; panoramic image of San Francisco after the 1906 earthquake, as seen from the roof of the Fairmont Hotel.
 The photographs show the destruction of the city, from the Financial District to Alcatraz Island.
 This panorama was assembled by the Bancroft Library from 11 different images in two different library collections, using photographs taken by two different photographers.

-San Francisco Earthquake 1906, Panoramas from Films (more info) A chronologically arranged series of panoramas, assembled from archival film in the Library of Congress.
+San Francisco Earthquake 1906, Panoramas from Films ( This site may be offline. ) A chronologically arranged series of panoramas, assembled from archival film in the Library of Congress.
 These photos, viewable as JPEGs, were stitched together by volunteers using individual frames from camera pans in the original films.

 Photograph of San Francisco in ruins from Lawrence Captive Airship, Library of Congress (more info) George R. Lawrence's famous image of post-earthquake San Francisco from 2000 feet above the bay.
 Captured using an ingenious system of kites, this fish-eye photograph captures the entire city San Francisco after the quake.
 The photo is available in several sizes and formats ranging from small JPEG files to a 157 MB TIFF version of the iconic image.